Lily-La-Day/beatle-maniacs/readme.md

 A jwt is made up of three parts, a header, a payload and a signature.
 With in the payload is a subject id that allows us to identify specific users and assign them as the "current user".

-This combination of processes proved a valuable lesson, this was my very first experience of writing a JavaScript promise and also my first time using a JSON Web Token.
-Both of which are concepts I would soon come to consider as fundamental to my development process (specifically when working with Node.js in the case of the former).